 Great waterfronts are what I love most about cities.
 Copenhagen’s harbour provides opportunities to sit, swim and walk or cycle that I haven’t seen in any other city – both in terms of quality and quantity of the public spaces.
 It is also great to see the role water plays in the design of Sluseholmen and neighbouring new districts in Copenhagen, in particular with new harbour baths and beaches or beautiful canals!

-Apart from the many swimming opportunities in Copenhagen’s city center, the city’s beaches such as Amager Strandpark are a great place to spend a summer day.
+Apart from the many swimming opportunities in Copenhagen’s city centre, the city’s beaches such as Amager Strandpark are a great place to spend a summer day.
 I particularly loved the sandy beaches and the views of the waste incineration plant and windmill park!
-Finally, what might at first look like a cycle path in Greece is actually just the beautiful scenery you get when you cycle along the water out of Copenhagen’s city center.
+Finally, what might at first look like a cycle path in Greece is just the beautiful scenery you get when you cycle along the water out of Copenhagen’s city centre.
 Water makes any activity and place even more enjoyable!

 As Copenhagen is a world-class cycling city, I rented a bike and explored the city on two wheels.
 From separated cycle tracks to ample parking facilities, green waves or tilted trash bins – infrastructure is key in making cycling attractive!
 Moreover, by combining great cycling infrastructure with a good public transit network, Copenhagen shows that it excels in all three sustainable transport modes and in fostering multimodal transport options!